mahmudul-ai/Fake-News-Detection/README.md

-# Fake-News-Detection
+# Fake News Detection Using Linguistic and Behavioral Biometrics

-The dependencies are available at "requirements.txt".
+The dependencies are available at `requirements.txt`.
 Run the following command to install them:

     pip install -r requirements.txt